-For the next fiscal year, the Company has budgeted \$1,262,000 for administrative expenses.
+For the next fiscal year, the Company has budgeted \$1,206,000 for administrative expenses, including expenses related to business development.
 While management consider that the Company will be able to meet its current exploration obligations and keep its projects in good standing for the next 12 months even if it is unable to raise additional equity financing; advanced exploration of some of the mineral projects would require substantially more financial resources.
 There is no assurance that such financing will be available when required, or under terms that are favourable to Company.
 The Company may also select to advance the exploration and development of exploration and evaluation assets through joint ventures.
 Management is currently considering opportunities for further financing.